component/todo/Readme.md

   `make` on-demand each time `index.html` is requested, so you don't even have to know about the build

+  This is just _one_ example of how you could structure an application.
+You could for example take a more traditional approach with `./models`, `./controllers`, and `./views` etc.

 ## License

   MIT